How to Write for SEO

 One way to optimize your content is with a reflective meta description, the little snippet Google pulls when someone searches a keyword relevant to your page.
 You want to keep meta descriptions under 150 words and include similar keywords, though an identical match isn’t necessary.
 Speaking of keywords, the standard rule is to incorporate a keyword once in the first 100 words of copy, then at other natural opportunities throughout the article.

 Copywriters should always be linking.
 A link is similar to an endorsement.
-They show that you’re willing to share another site’s information.
+They show you’re willing to share another site’s information.
 Google approves that behavior because it makes internet searches work better.
 You can also link within your own website to make it easier to navigate, which Google also rewards.
-Good writing, like proper grammar and spelling, is considered by the algorithm as well.
+The algorithm also considers good writing, like proper grammar and spelling.

-Some SEO writing can take more creative energy than even Dali could muster.
+Some SEO copywriting can take more creative energy than even Dali could muster.
 Content should be easy to read and helpful to the reader.
 It should be engaging, too.
-When I started writing SEO blogs, one of my first clients was a sandbag company.
+When I started writing SEO blogs, a sandbag company was one of my first clients.
 Can you think of anything duller than a sandbag?
 Sand itself is certainly more interesting than a bag of it.
 Empty bags might even be more thrilling.
 Week after week, I dreaded writing 800-words for the company, but it’s the writer’s job to create informative, compelling copy regardless of the product.

-For those of you who did, you can read a more in-depth look at SEO, and see how it can assist you and your business.
+For those of you who did, you can read a more in-depth look at SEO for small businesses, and see how it can assist you and your company.